Don’t Toss These 50 Things—Repurpose Them Instead!

 This woodworker took some broken table legs and attached them to a slice of maple and created a small stool.
 The stool would be a great addition to a kitchen pantry where you may need help with hard-to-reach items or as an extra side table in a den.

-On the other hand, here are 12 home improvement projects you should never DIY.
+On the other hand, take a look at the home improvement projects you should never DIY.

 Sewing Machine Table